How to perform conditional judgments (if/elif/else) in Anqi CMS template?

 {% endarchiveList %}

-Handle special items in the list:When traversing a list, we often need to perform special processing on the first, last, or items that meet specific conditions.
-Byforloop.Counter(current loop index, starting from 1) andforloop.RevcounterThe remaining loop count and loop variables can be easily implemented:
+Handle special items in the list:When traversing a list in a loop, we often need to handle the first, last, or items that meet specific conditions differently.
+Byforloop.Counter(the current loop index, starting from 1) andforloop.Revcounter(Remaining loop count) and loop variables can be easily implemented:

 {% for item in archives %}